crazy-giraffe-software/dmxdemonstrator/hardware/control-pro/README.md

 ## Online parts list

-Sparkfun offers some, but not all, of the components required for the control-pro.
+Sparkfun offers some, but not all, of the components required for the Control Pro.
 For the parts they can supply, you can find a parts lists [here](https://www.sparkfun.com/wish_lists/160543).

 Additionally, you'll need some parts from the common parts lists as well.
 You can find the common parts list [here](https://www.sparkfun.com/wish_lists/160406).
-The rainbow LED pack include 2 sets of LED so if you are building more than 2 transmitters or receivers, make sure to buy 1 pack for every 2 transmitters and receivers.
+The rainbow LED pack include 2 sets of LED so if you are building more than 2 transmitters or receivers, make sure to buy 1 pack for every 2 transmitters/receivers.

 ## PCB